franneck94/vscode-python-dev-extension-pack/README.md

 # Python Extension Pack

-These are some of my favorite extensions to make Python (non web) development easier and fun.
+These are the most useful VSCode Python extensions.

 ## Extensions Included